Bone Marrow Transplantation: Evolution of a Cancer Cure

 No other research center matches Fred Hutch’s historical and current contributions to the field of bone marrow transplantation.
 Our scientists are committed to making transplantation safer and more widely available, and their achievements speak for themselves:

-- Mini-transplants for older patients – Dr. Rainer Storb pioneered the use of minimal doses of radiation to reduce side effects for older transplant patients, a breakthrough we continue to refine.
+- Mini-transplants for older patients – Dr. Rainer Storb pioneered the use of minimal doses of radiation to reduce side effects for older transplant patients, a breakthrough we continue to refine so more patients can benefit from this therapy.

 - Pediatric transplantation – Our scientists, including Dr. Jean Sanders (retired), have contributed greatly to the field of pediatric transplantation, improving survival rates and also training dozens of pediatric oncologists.